LogoElectromagnet Maker

 1. Confirm measured voltage window at the door hardware

-Action: Measure loaded terminal voltage and keep the design inside the exact model tolerance band before freezing part number.
+Action: Confirm power-source class and wiring constraints, then measure loaded terminal voltage and keep the design inside the exact model tolerance band before freezing part number.

 2. Convert catalog force into effective force margin